 Guidance for manuscript style for both theory and research articles should be derived from the Publication Manual of the American Psychological Association (6th Edition).

 As appropriate, authors are encouraged to submit supplementary audio-visual materials to illustrate the techniques or practices discussed in their articles.
 Videos will be posted alongside published articles.
 Note: If subjects other than the author(s) are pictured in the video, signed releases from the video participants will be required before videos are posted to the journal website.

 Submissions to this section may include either case reports or case conferences.
 Case reports should focus on interprofessional care experiences and suggest strategies for successful interprofessional treatment of specific conditions.
 Case conferences should present cases and relevant materials necessary for the presentation of an interactive case conference.
-Case conferences should necessitate the involvement of at least three (3) health professions.
+Case conferences should necessitate the involvement of at least two (2) health professions.

 Case reports should adhere to the following format (subheadings may be added to the Case Presentation and Discussion sections as necessary):